 We’re drawn to this image because of its dreamlike quality.
 The parachutes of dandelion hairs, even when blown up tremendously in size, are soft and delicate.
 A grassy background bleeds through, saturating the image in vivid greens, blues, and browns.

 Shutterstock photographer hofhouser is responsible for this example of photographic wizardry.
 In addition to taking other macro photographs of rain, and peacock feathers, the Hungary-based photographer enjoys creating digital illustrations and backgrounds.

 4. Stormy Night in Venice, Italy

 Paintings by true masters create a sense of depth and translate a specific mood that envelops their subject.
 Here, a desolate alley in Venice is depicted as ominous – downright eerie – on a stormy night.
-The depth and movement take centerstage, however – the entire photograph is singularly framed to propel the viewer down the lit alleyway into the depths of the storm on the horizon.
+The depth and movement take centerstage, however, the entire photograph is singularly framed to propel the viewer down the lit alleyway into the depths of a storm on the horizon.
 We are powerless to resist.

-The image was captured by contributor Kert.
+The image was captured by contributor Kurt.
 Kurt’s subjects wildly vary – they dabble in architecture, food, fashion, and travel photography.